-A wide range of medieval shields were prevalent during different eras of the medieval times, including buckler shields, heater shields, parma shields, targa shields, mantlet shields, and others.
+A wide range of medieval shields was prevalent during different eras of medieval times, including buckler shields, heater shields, parma shields, targe shields, mantlet shields, and others.
 There were various parts of a medieval shield such as boss, bouche, and enarmes.

 Romans made innovations to the Greek shields and used a rectangular shield known as Roman Scutum, it consisted of three layers of wooden strips with different orientations for strength.

-During the medieval times, a variety of shields of different types were used during different eras.
+During medieval times, a variety of shields of different types were used in different eras.
 Medieval shield parts were also quite diverse although most of them had three main parts in common which are discussed below.

 We hope this article on medieval shield parts provided you with the information you were looking for, if you would like to learn more about medieval shields and medieval shield parts please look at the links below which will give you more information on different types of shields throughout history.
 You can learn more about the medieval shields themselves and there will be additional information on medieval shield parts contained within this information.